 There’s a very simple process to facing your fears that has helped me tremendously.

 There are four steps to this and we’re going to walk through them together:

 After this process, you will likely discover that many things are actually a lot less scary than you thought.

-This process was adapted from a TED talk by Tim Ferris you can watch here.
+This process was adapted from a TED talk by Tim Ferris; you can watch it below.

 Note – this process only works if you write it all out, so grab a notebook and let's get started!

 Step 1: Define Your Fears